PinePhone: Software

 The PinePhone aims to be fully open source in its drivers and bootloader.
-Despite this, due to the scarcity of open source components for cellular and wireless connectivity, the firmware for the Realtek RTL8723CS WiFi/Bluetooth, as well as the optional auto-focus firmware for the OmniVision OV5640 back camera, remain proprietary software.
+Despite this, due to the scarcity of open-source components for cellular and wireless connectivity, the firmware for the Realtek RTL8723CS Wi-Fi/Bluetooth, as well as the optional autofocus firmware for the OmniVision OV5640 back camera, remain proprietary software.
 In order to mitigate potential threats to privacy, these components communicate with the rest of the system only over serial protocols, such as USB 2.0, I2S and SDIO, which do not allow direct memory access (DMA).
 Use of these protocols also permits them to be physically disconnected via kill switches.

-In late 2020, Pine64 started an incentive called the Nutcracker Challenge, in order to encourage the development of open-source wireless networking on the BL602 WiFi and Bluetooth board.
+In late 2020, Pine64 started an incentive called the Nutcracker Challenge, in order to encourage the development of open-source wireless networking on the BL602 Wi-Fi and Bluetooth board.
 Some distributions support the use of USB Wi-Fi adapters that use open-source wireless firmware.
 Modem firmware of the Quectel EG25-G LTE board is based on a proprietary Android userspace, though an unofficial, mostly open-source version exists, replacing most proprietary components, except for the baseband firmware and the TrustZone kernel, which is signed by Qualcomm.

 Operating systems

 The PinePhone relies completely on open-source operating systems developed by external communities, with only the flashing onto the phone done by Pine64 directly.
 Because these community OS projects were involved in the development of the PinePhone, it has been ported to 19 Linux distributions and seven graphical user interfaces, as of August 2021, such as Ubuntu Touch by UBports, postmarketOS, Mobian (Debian ARM), LuneOS, Nemo Mobile and Maemo Leste.

-An unofficial porting project, GloDroid, has ported Android 11 to the PinePhone.
+As well as orthodox GNU/Linux, an unofficial porting project, GloDroid, has ported Android 11 to the PinePhone.
+Genode targeted the device for their Mobile Sculpt operating system whose features include microkernel, capability-based security and a unique graphical configuration system.

+Difference between PinePhone Community Edition and PinePhone Pro, and controversy

+Until 2021, the PinePhone had ports from several Linux Mobile distributions.
+These ports allowed for an easy installation process (flashing the distribution onto a bootable microSD card) which was convenient to both users and creators of the distributions.
+Official Community Editions were released with special branding for five projects: postmarketOS, UBPorts, KDE Plasma Mobile, Manjaro and Mobian.
+A portion of revenue from each of these branded editions would be passed on by Pine64 to the respective project.

+In 2021, the PinePhone Pro appeared.
+This model came with controversial changes that caused one of the main PinePhone engineers to leave the project: